julianlam/feps/fep/fe34/fep-fe34.md

 Servers MUST NOT share secret keys with clients.

 Servers MUST NOT allow clients to create or update objects representing public keys, including such objects embedded within actors and other objects.
-Public keys can be identified by their properties `publicKeyPem` and `publicKeyMultibase` (["duck typing"][FEP-2277]).
+Public keys can be identified by their properties `publicKeyPem` and `publicKeyMultibase`.
 Embedded public keys with a different origin are permitted.

 In order to minimize damage in the event of a key compromise or insufficient validation, consumers MUST verify that the signing key has the same [owner](#ownership) as the signed object.
 Consumers MUST also confirm the ownership of the key by verifying a [reciprocal claim](#reciprocal-claims).